cardboard-iguana/cardboard-iguana.com/log/2022-03-02-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 VirusTotal is a *little bit* like a threat feed.

 STIX and TAXII together define a common (low-level) language for talking about IOCs and transmitting them between systems.
-STIX and TAXII come together in the Automated Indicator Sharing (AIS) system, which is CISA’s IOC clearinghouse mentioned by Exam Cram.
+STIX and TAXII come together in the Automated Indicator Sharing (AIS) system, which is CISA's IOC clearinghouse mentioned by Exam Cram.

-I’m a little skeptical about the overall utility of threat maps, though they do *look* cool.
+I'm a little skeptical about the overall utility of threat maps, though they do *look* cool.

 ### Threat Intelligence Vulnerability Databases & Feeds